afsc-gap-products/akgfmaps/README.md

 # Installation

-akgfmaps can be installed using the following code:
+The package can installed for R versions >= 4.0 using the using the following code:

 ```{r}
 devtools::install_github("afsc-gap-products/akgfmaps", build_vignettes = TRUE)
 ```

-Please note that layers in the package are installed locally to ensure portability.
+Layers in the package are saved locally during installation.
 Therefore, the package must be re-installed to access new geometries when they become available.

 # Vignettes